Darkman/docs/source/developer/mobile-developer-setup.rst

     $ npm -g install react-native-cli

 4. Install yarn (used as our package manager for the mobile apps)
- - To install using Homebrew open a terminal and execute
+ - To install using Homebrew, open a terminal and execute
  .. code-block:: bash

     $ brew install yarn

- - To install using `NPM <https://github.com/npm/npm>`_ open a terminal and execute
+ - To install using `NPM <https://github.com/npm/npm>`_, open a terminal and execute
  .. code-block:: bash

     $ npm -g install yarn

 5. We use GitHub to host the source code so we recommend that you install `Git <https://git-scm.com/>`_ to get the source code.
 Optionally, you can also contribute your changes back with `pull requests <https://help.github.com/articles/creating-a-pull-request/>`_.
-   If you do not have git installed you can do so with Homebrew by opening a terminal and executing:
+   If you do not have git installed, you can do so with Homebrew by opening a terminal and executing:

  .. code-block:: bash